 The “it’s a small world” song became an instant classic (and most would say an instant earworm).
 Richard Sherman, who composed the tune along with his brother Robert, said via a video shown at the IAAPA Expo panel that he originally wrote the song as a slow ballad.
 When he first played it, Walt Disney suggested that Sherman pick up the pace.
 The first time he rode the near-finished attraction with Walt Disney, the audio didn’t work and no music was playing.
 To compensate, he and his brother belted out the tune live from the boat.
 “It was a surreal and very memorable moment”" Sherman said.

 According to Sklar, Walt Disney understood the importance of music in storytelling and placed a premium on it.
 When Sklar asked him once why he was spending so much time and energy perfecting a soundtrack for one of the attractions, Disney replied, “People don't go out of the park whistling the architecture.”

 The ride, which cost $2 for adults, generated 10.3 million visitors at the fair and was one of its most popular attractions.

 After the Fair

-"It's a small world" returned, more or less intact, to Disneyland where it opened in a larger show building with some additional and enhanced scenes.
+“It’s a small world” returned, more or less intact, to Disneyland where it opened in a larger show building with some additional and enhanced scenes.
 Imagineers designed an elaborate facade, which included a fanciful clock, for the California version of the attraction.
-It has since been a feature at all five of the Disney resorts around the world, including the Magic Kingdom version of "it's a small world" in Florida.
-In 2009, Disneyland gave the original "it's a small world" a makeover and included doll versions of some of its classic animated characters.Continue to 3 of 5 below.
+It has since been a feature at five of the Disney resorts around the world, including the Magic Kingdom version of "it's a small world" in Florida.
+It is not part of the attraction ix at Shanghai Disneyland.
+In 2009, Disneyland gave the original “it's a small world” a makeover and included doll versions of some of its classic animated characters.Continue to 3 of 5 below.

 03 of 05